James Busby

 James Busby (7 February 1802 – 15 July 1871) was the British Resident in New Zealand from 1833 to 1840.
 He was involved in drafting the 1835 Declaration of the Independence of New Zealand and the 1840 Treaty of Waitangi.
 As British Resident, he acted as New Zealand's first jurist and the "originator of law in Aotearoa", to whom New Zealand "owes almost all of its underlying jurisprudence".
-Busby is regarded as the "father" of the Australian wine industry, as he brought the first collection of vine stock from Spain and France to Australia.
+Busby is regarded as the father of the Australian wine industry, as he brought the first collection of vine stock from Spain and France to Australia.

-Life
+Biography

+Early life

-He was born in Edinburgh, Scotland, the son of English engineer John Busby and mother Sarah Kennedy.
-His parents and he emigrated from Britain to Port Jackson, New South Wales, in 1824.
+James Busby was born in Edinburgh, Scotland, the son of English engineer John Busby and mother Sarah Kennedy.
+His parents and he emigrated from Britain to Sydney, New South Wales, in 1824.

-Busby received a Grant of Land from the Governor of New South Wales and after much careful deliberation chose a block of 2,000 acres in the Coal River area of the Hunter Region, where he began growing grapes.
+Busby received a Grant of Land from the Governor of New South Wales as part of a policy to encourage free settlers with capital.
+After careful deliberation, he chose a block of 2,000 acres in the Coal River area of the Hunter Valley, where he began growing grapes.
 At the same time, he took employment at the Male Orphans School at Bald Hills near Liverpool where he was in charge of the farm and taught viticulture.
 When the trustees of the Church and School Corporation took over control of the school in 1827, Busby lost the job.
-He was then appointed collector of internal revenue temporarily, until 1829.
+He was then appointed as the head tax collector until 1829.
 The government made him a new job offer but he was not happy with it nor with the terms of his severance from the orphan school, and returned to England in 1831 to petition the Colonial Office.
 He also visited Spain and France to further his study in viticulture.
-He wrote a number of reports that he presented to the Colonial Office and one on the state of New Zealand earned him appointment as British Resident in New Zealand in March 1832.
+He wrote several reports that he presented to the Colonial Office and one on the state of New Zealand earned him appointment as British Resident in New Zealand in March 1832.
 Busby returned to Sydney on 16 October 1832.